Using Pay Down Goals

 Using the savings calculator

 Use the savings calculator to simulate different payoff scenarios, without changing your actual payments or budget.
 The built-in calculator lets you see how extra payments affect your timeline and total interest.
-Play around — it’s a safe place to dream about getting debt-free faster!
+Play around — it’s a safe place to dream about getting debt free faster!

 Plan with the savings calculator